 - Medical coverage insurance: Your medical coverage becomes more difficult to manage if you are traveling out of the country or are on international waters on a cruise ship.
 Including medical coverage with your travel insurance can ensure that you are have access to the best possible medical care without worry about extremely high out-of-network medical costs.

 - Cruise insurance: A cruise can cost thousands of dollars, so it's a good idea to purchase cruise insurance when you book your trip.
-This will cover you if you if travel problems cause you to miss boarding, or if you or a traveling companion gets ill while on-board and needs to withdraw for medical treatment.
+This will cover you if travel problems cause you to miss boarding, or if you or a traveling companion gets ill while on board and needs to withdraw for medical treatment.
 Also covered are costs associated with:

 - Managing lost or stolen passports

 - Tracking down and bringing you lost or stolen luggage

 Also, if your intended cruise liner suddenly declared bankruptcy and fails to refund money paid, your cruise insurance can reimburse you for your loss.

 - International travel insurance: International travel insurance provides all the coverage offered by domestic travel insurance, with additional coverage for lost or stolen passports, visas, and baggage.
 Frequently, these policies offer increased medical coverage.
 This may be necessary if you fall ill or are seriously injured in a country that offers questionable medical care.
 If this happens to you, your insurance coverage can cover the cost of transporting you to a country that can handle your medical emergency.